turbot/steampipe-docs/docs/cloud/integrations/datagrip.md

 ## Getting started

-[DataGrip](https://www.jetbrains.com/datagrip/download/#section=mac) is available to use on the desktop and has a 30 day trial version after which a license is required.
-In this example we will create a Steampipe Cloud connection with DataGrip and query the AWS availability zones.
+[DataGrip](https://www.jetbrains.com/datagrip/download/#section=mac) is available to use on the desktop; there's a 30-day trial.
+In this example we will create a Steampipe Cloud connection from DataGrip and query the AWS availability zones.

 To create a new connection click on `New` and add a PostgreSQL data source.
 Click `Download missing driver files` at the bottom of the settings page, since DataGrip does not include bundled drivers required to interact with the database.
-Enter the Steampipe Cloud connection details and click `Test Connection` to Verify.
+Enter the Steampipe Cloud connection details and click `Test Connection` to `Verify`.

 <div style={{"marginTop":"1em", "marginBottom":"1em", "width":"90%"}}>
 <img src="/images/docs/cloud/datagrip-connection-success.png" />